jespytall/jespytall.github.io/index.markdown

 ## Welcome to my Learning Celebration!
-This site contains all the supplementary info for my learning celebration poster.
+This site contains all the information for my learning celebration.
 Have a look around!

 ### Panel 1: Animal Communication & Perscriptive vs. Descriptive Grammar